FLAntweiler/sequelizePOC/guide.md

 The migrations are kept separate from the rest of the build / run process
 - If necessary, this could be combined to run as part of the `start` step or somewhere else in the pipeline.
 - Having it separate makes it ultimately flexible.

+A note about types
+- Be as specific as possible with your types. `DataTypes.STRING` defaults to `NVARCHAR(255)`, so if you were hoping for a longer character count then you should specify it with `DataTypes.STRING(1000)` etc.
+- If you are running an update on an existing table, and you have specified the type to be `VARCHAR(30)`, if the type on the model you're overriding it with is `DataTypes.String` the new dataType will be `NVARCHAR(255)` (assuming `alter` is set to `true`);
+- See more about types [here](https://sequelize.org/master/manual/model-basics.html#data-types)

 Nothing is enforcing that you don't change past definitions
 - Keeping old definitions in tact is useful if problems arise, or if you want a record of when a db change happened.